-ETSWAP has a series of help pages that will help you navigate through the system and carry out your compliance tasks.
+ETSWAP has help pages to help you navigate through the system and carry out your compliance tasks.

 Installation operators must apply for an emissions permit before starting the regulated activity.

-ETSWAP will automatically create a task for you to complete your application called ‘my tasks’ on the work queue page.
+ETSWAP will automatically create a task for you to complete your application under the ‘My tasks’ list on the work queue page.
 The task will stay in this list until you have completed it.
 You navigate to the application form by clicking on the task.

-Your regulator will determine your application and notify you of their decision.
+Your regulator will determine your application and notify you of its decision.

-If you answer ‘yes’, you need to send supporting evidence to your regulator that your flights are exempt.
-Annex 1 of the EU ETS Directive provides information about exempt aviation activities.
+If you answer ‘yes’, you need to attach supporting evidence to the application form you send your regulator.
+Annex 1 of the EU ETS Directive provides information about exempt flights.

-- complete the remaining sections of your aviation emissions plan, outlining the methodology you will use to monitor emissions
+If you carry out flights that are not exempt you must answer ‘no’ and complete the remaining sections of your emissions plan application.
+You must outline the methodology you will use to monitor emissions.

-The ETSWAP system and help pages will guide you through filling in your application.
+The ETSWAP system and help pages will guide you through filling in your emissions plan application form.

-To see an example aviation emissions plan indicating the type and level of information needed, contact your regulator.
-Examples of aviation emissions are available for:
+Contact your regulator if you want to see an example emissions plan application showing the type and level of information needed.
+Example emissions plans are available for:

 - a small emitter using a simplified monitoring approach

-- an aviation operator that has used a calculation approach to measure their fuel consumption
+- an aircraft operator that has used a calculation approach to measure its fuel consumption

 When you submit your application, a task called ‘Make payment for your application’ will appear in your work queue.
 ETSWAP will guide you through the payment process.

-You can pay by cheque, credit or debit card or BACS.
-The detailed guide on EU ETS charges) has more information on application fees and how to pay.
+You can pay by cheque, credit or debit card (using the online payment facility) or BACS.
+The guide EU ETS: charges has more information on application fees and how to pay.

-Your regulator will let you know by email when they have approved your application for an emissions permit or aviation emissions plan.
-The email will contain the approved emissions permit or aviation emissions plan, which you can also access directly from ETSWAP.
+Your regulator will email and let you know when they have approved your application for an emissions permit or emissions plan.
+The email will contain the approved emissions permit or emissions plan and an approval notice.
+You can also access these directly from your ETSWAP account.

 Once your regulator has approved your application, you need to: